ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

 - [ ] document generous window b/c only used as a pre-condition + want dynamic behavior. also in param description.
 Document feedback updates on event (new node/edge, triggered operation, rerouted).
 Document metadata can be used to communicate from the operations back to the planning algorithm (this is blocked, this is the new time/dist to use)
-- [ ] document conventions for trigger event (templated for any, or trigger by default, `service_name` in file to indicate if each node has a different service it should call of that trigger event type instead of a main type for all to be called from the parameter set globally)

 - [ ] live route analyzer working
-- [ ] prune to new start in rerouting + document in readme
+- [ ] prune to new start in rerouting

 - [ ] operations plugins: